 In the summer of 2016, still on the road, far from my team, trying to raise funds, I decided to recruit talent to better structure our sales and marketing force.

-Faced with the impossibility of financing the purchase of new content my strategy was to better highlight the richness of our catalog and better market our offer through a distribution in box Orange and Bouygues, selling subscription cards prepaid in 20,000 bricks in France, on e-commerce sites, and to offer payment in CFA francs in certain African countries.
+Faced with the impossibility of financing the purchase of new content, my strategy was to better highlight the richness of our catalogue and better market our offer through Orange and Bouygues boxes, selling prepaid subscription cards in 20,000 tobacconists in France, on e-commerce sites, and offering payment in CFA francs in certain African countries.

 Innovate or die

-We innovate by launching Afrostream Life , a portal of free articles dedicated to pop culture Afro.
-Shortly after we produced and broadcast our first original program, a podcast: The Tchip .
-A talkshow offering an unprecedented point of view on the news.
+We innovated by launching Afrostream Life, a portal of free articles dedicated to Afro pop culture.
+Shortly after we produced and broadcast our first original program, a podcast: The Tchip.
+A talk show offering a unique point of view on the news.

-These two projects aimed to familiarize a broad audience with the universe and values of Afrostream.
-The Tchip is an immediate success as Afrostream Life struggles to develop because with a small team, this ambitious project had no driver to carry it out.
+These two projects aimed to familiarise a broad audience with the universe and values of Afrostream.
+While The Tchip was an immediate success, Afrostream Life struggled to develop because, with a small team, the ambitious project had no driver to carry it out.

 The walking dead

-In November 2016, more than a year after our launch, advanced discussions with two investors leave me thinking that we were coming out of the tunnel.
-After the end-of-year celebrations, while the negotiations around the fundraising trample I decide to go abroad again to convince the last hesitant investor.
-On March 17, after some false hopes, the bad news falls.
+In November 2016, more than a year after our launch, advanced discussions with two investors left me thinking that we were coming out of the tunnel.
+After the end-of-year celebrations, when the negotiations around the fundraising stalled, I decided to go abroad again to convince the last hesitant investor.
+On March 17, after some false hopes, the bad news came.
 One of the investors changed his mind at the last minute, he withdrew.
-There will be no more investment in Afrostream.
+There would be no more investment in Afrostream.

 This event marked the clinical death of a growing project, a project for which the team was fighting relentlessly, a project with a real social and cultural impact, a project to which I devoted four years of my life.

-For our subscribers, for all those who believed in the good of Afrostream’s mission and for those who were inspired by my entrepreneurial journey and who believed in me, I had to not give up so easily and any attempt to save Afrostream.
+For our subscribers, for all those who believed in Afrostream's mission, and for those who were inspired by my entrepreneurial journey and who believed in me, I could not give up so easily; I made attempts to save Afrostream.

-While we no longer had the means to buy content, the more the means to carry out marketing actions in a burst of energy and motivation I decided to launch a light version of Afrostream in the United Kingdom.
-Indeed I had acquired the rights of exploitation of a part of our catalog for this country.
-This quick launch creates a buzz around Afrostream which allows me to approach more serenely competitors and partners for the sale of Afrostream.
-I wanted at all costs to avoid the closing of the service leaving to join a large group and lose a bit of my independence and that of my team.
+While we no longer had the means to buy content or to carry out marketing actions, in a burst of energy and motivation I decided to launch a light version of Afrostream in the United Kingdom.
+Indeed, I had acquired the rights of exploitation of a part of our catalogue for this country.
+This quick launch created a buzz around Afrostream which allowed me to approach competitors and partners more calmly with a view to selling Afrostream.
+At all costs, I wanted to avoid the closure of the service even if it meant joining a large group and losing a bit of my independence and that of my team.
 Because the scope of a project like Afrostream exceeds my desiderata of founder and entrepreneur.

 On the road again and again

-Between April and August 2017, I began discussions with more than 10 potential buyers, I moved to Los Angeles, Miami and New York to convince them to move forward quickly because I know that our cash flow would not allow us to pass the ” summer.
-Even though they are passionate about Afrostream, the team, now eight, need their salary at the end of the month.
-With the expiration of certain broadcasting rights and without marketing the amount of revenue related to monthly subscriptions drops quickly.
+Between April and August 2017, I began discussions with more than ten potential buyers.
+Whether you’re enjoying warm weather, on a tropical getaway, or taking a trip to the coast, we know that it’s your time to shine.
+Shop our selection of plus size swimsuits designed to fit and flatter your curves for the ultimate in comfort and confidence.
+Shop plus size swimsuits by fit and by style from the online leader in flattering women's swimwear at Swimwearlux.com.
+SwimwearLux.com has the most flattering selection of affordable plus size swimwear, including plus size bikini tops and bottoms.
+Shop diverse styles now.
+I went to Los Angeles, Miami, and New York to convince them to move forward quickly because I knew that our cash flow would not allow me to spend the summer.
+Even though they were passionate about Afrostream, the team -- now eight people -- needed their salaries at the end of the month.
+With the expiration of certain broadcasting rights and without marketing, the amount of revenue related to monthly subscriptions quickly dropped.

-End of August, I can not afford to pay any wages … It’s time to hang up the gloves.
+At the end of August, I could not afford to pay salaries.
+It was time to hang up the gloves.

 The closure of the service

-I would have liked to take my project higher, farther but it does not work forever as expected.
-So I accuse the blow, I paused … To restart better!
+I would have liked to take my project higher and further, but things do not always work as expected.
+So I pause, to restart better!

-As the discussions with the American buyers were unsuccessful, I decided to suspend the activities of the French subsidiary, Afrostream Studio France, and to market the offer in France, Belgium, Luxembourg, Switzerland and in 24 countries African.
+As the discussions with the American buyers were unsuccessful, I decided to suspend the activities of the French subsidiary, Afrostream Studio France, and to market the offer in France, Belgium, Luxembourg, Switzerland, and in 24 countries Africa.

 Afrostream was and remains a formidable human and entrepreneurial adventure.

 My team and I have proven that we can not limit our expertise to an Afro cultural theme or to the African market.
-We created a digital media in France, created a paying content offering for thousands of rather urban subscribers, aged 20 to 40 years.
+We created a digital media in France, created a paid content offer for thousands of rather urban subscribers aged 20 to 40 years.
 We have created a brand with a strong reputation among a community of fans sharing a common interest.
 In Europe, we have created value around content that the French audiovisual industry often considers unusable.
-What the Afrostream team did in a short time is a small miracle that is not due to chance but to the audacity and experience of a team of media experts.
-There is no doubt that each and every one of them will quickly find opportunities to highlight their talent and express their creativity.
+What the Afrostream team did in a short time was a small miracle that was not due to chance but to the audacity and experience of a team of media experts.
+There is no doubt that every one of them will quickly find opportunities to highlight their talent and express their creativity.

-As for me, I am more than ever convinced that there is a growing space for innovation, experimentation and disruption in the media, especially in the production of original fiction.
-So I’m going to continue to create value in this creative industry where I started working at age 16.
+I am more convinced than ever that there is a growing space for innovation, experimentation, and disruption in the media, especially in the production of original fiction.
+So I'm going to continue to create value in this creative industry where I started working at the age of 16.

 Hundreds of project leaders, inspired by my career, see me as a mentor.
-I am passionate about their passion for entrepreneurship and innovation.
+It is important to me to nurture their passion for entrepreneurship and innovation.

-At first sight it is attractive.
+At first sight, it is attractive.
 When you take a closer look, it looks complicated.
-At the third glance, it looks insurmountable.
+At third glance, it looks insurmountable.
 But as in all romantic encounters, starting a startup begins with passion but ends up sometimes with a tear.

-As in any relationship, the fear of suffering in the end must not obscure all the happiness that precedes.
-It is exactly the same with entrepreneurship.
+As in any relationship, the fear of suffering, in the end, must not obscure all the happiness that precedes.
+It is exactly the same as entrepreneurship.
 After a failure, you have to start again.
 If I had to do it again, I would.